Finagraph/strongbox-sdks/README.md

 # Strongbox SDKS

-Get familiar with the REST API by reading the [Developer Guide](https://developer.strongbox.link/guides.html){:target="_blank"}.
+Get familiar with the REST API by reading the [Developer Guide](https://developer.strongbox.link/guides.html).

-Get started by signing up for a developer account at <a href="https://developer.strongbox.link" target="_blank"/>https://developer.strongbox.link</a>.
+Get started by signing up for a developer account at [https://developer.strongbox.link](https://developer.strongbox.link).

 ## Postman